-I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.
+I wake to the sound of thunder, to morning in monochrome, color sucked from the sky.

-Whatever I was dreaming, it was gone, leaving only the loss, and vague images of women walking away.
+Whatever I am dreaming, it is gone quickly, leaving only loss and vague images of women walking away.

-As my thoughts peeled themselves from sleep, I began to wonder: Was I missing the women who used to populate my life so fully?
-Was I grieving their departure, or was I also a woman who walked away – from so many things – turning my back on friends or loved ones without ever realizing?
+I begin to wonder: Am I missing the women who used to populate my life?
+Am I grieving their departure, or am I also a woman who walked away – turning my back on friends and loved ones without realizing?

 - Do women walk away from passion more often than we think?